-- 2.1.1 The Board of Trustees are responsible for ensuring Health and Safety management systems are in place and effective. - 2.1.2 The Board's nominated Health and Safety representative is Andrew Simpkin. - 2.1.3 The Board of Trustees will receive regular reports from the Chief Operating Officer (COO) in order to enable them to provide and prioritise resources for Health and Safety issues.
-Where required, the Trust will seek specialist advice on Health and Safety. - 2.1.4 The Trust is responsible for ensuring that there are arrangements in place for identifying, evaluating and managing the risks associated with lone working, working at height and manual handling. - 2.1.5 The Trust Board is responsible for reviewing this policy on an annual basis.
+- 2.1.1 The Board's nominated Health and Safety representative is Andrew Simpkin. - 2.1.2 The Board of Trustees will receive regular reports from the Chief Operating Officer (COO) in order to enable them to provide and prioritise resources for Health and Safety issues.
+Where required, the Trust will seek specialist advice on Health and Safety. - 2.1.3 The Trust is responsible for ensuring that there are arrangements in place for identifying, evaluating and managing the risks associated with lone working, working at height and manual handling. - 2.1.4 The Trust Board is responsible for reviewing this policy on an annual basis.

-2.2 Chief Executive Officer (CEO)
+2.2 Chief Operating Officer (COO)

-2.2.1 The CEO has overall responsibility for the day to day management of Health and Safety in HSLT.
+- 2.2.1 The COO has overall responsibility for the day to day management of Health and Safety in HSLT. - 2.2.2 The COO is responsible for ensuring Health and Safety management systems are in place and operating effectively.

-2.2.2 The CEO has responsibility for:
+2.2.3 The COO has responsibility for:

-- Co-operating with the Board of Trustees to enable the Health and Safety Policy & Procedures Manual to be implemented and compliant - Communicating the policy and other appropriate Health and Safety information to all relevant people, including contractors - Ensuring effective arrangements are in place to proactively manage Health and Safety, by conducting and reviewing inspections and risk assessments and implementing required actions - Reporting to the Board of Trustees on Health and Safety performance and any safety concerns or issues which may need to be addressed by the allocation of funds - Ensuring that all the premises and equipment under the HSLT are maintained in a safe and serviceable condition - Ensuring all staff are competent to carry out their roles and are provided with adequate information, instruction and training - Ensuring consultation arrangements are in place for staff and their trade union representatives (where appointed) and recognising the right of trade unions in the workplace to require a Health and Safety committee to be set up - Monitoring purchasing and contracting procedures to ensure Health and Safety is included in specifications & contract conditions - Ensuring sufficient budgetary resources are available to ensure an acceptably safe and healthy working environment - Ensuring health and safety performance and compliance with the safety management system is monitored across all schools and any gaps are properly addressed - 2.2.3 Whilst overall responsibility for Health and Safety cannot be delegated, the CEO/COO may choose to delegate other tasks to members of the central team.
+- Co-operating with the Board of Trustees to enable the Health and Safety Policy & Procedures Manual to be implemented and compliant - Communicating the policy and other appropriate Health and Safety information to all relevant people, including contractors - Ensuring effective arrangements are in place to proactively manage Health and Safety, by conducting and reviewing inspections and risk assessments and implementing required actions - Reporting to the Board of Trustees on Health and Safety performance and any safety concerns or issues which may need to be addressed by the allocation of funds - Ensuring that all the premises and equipment under the HSLT are maintained in a safe and serviceable condition - Ensuring all staff are competent to carry out their roles and are provided with adequate information, instruction and training - Ensuring consultation arrangements are in place for staff and their trade union representatives (where appointed) and recognising the right of trade unions in the workplace to require a Health and Safety committee to be set up - Monitoring purchasing and contracting procedures to ensure Health and Safety is included in specifications & contract conditions - Ensuring sufficient budgetary resources are available to ensure an acceptably safe and healthy working environment - Ensuring health and safety performance and compliance with the safety management system is monitored across all schools and any gaps are properly addressed - 2.2.4 Whilst overall responsibility for Health and Safety cannot be delegated, the COO may choose to delegate other tasks to members of the central team.